*Make sure your screenshot shows your name, address, assessment period and payment date (the payment date needs to be within the last 30 days).

-What does Essential broadband Include?
+What does Essential broadband include?

-Essential Broadband - FAQs
+Alternatives to Essential Broadband

 Only the person receiving Universal Credit can apply.
 Once you've given us all the details we need, we’ll check the information and process your order for Essential broadband.

 You’ll need a screenshot of your online Universal Credit Payments page, showing your name, address, assessment period and payment date (the payment date needs to be within the last 30 days).

 If you’re already in a contract with us, we’ll swap you over to our Essential broadband package straight away and you won’t have to pay any fees or extra charges.
 Simply fill in our existing customer form.

-• Over the phone
+- Over the phone

-• Bank transfer via online or phone banking
+- Bank transfer (via online or phone banking)

-• Cash payment
+- Cash payment

-• By cheque
+- By cheque

 Visit our help centre for more information on how to pay your Virgin Media bill.